Applying to UAF English

 - Writing sample (see below)

-- Statement of purpose (see below)
+- Statement of goals (see below)

-Below are guidelines for your writing sample and statement of purpose.
-Applicants for the MFA/MA combined degree should submit both creative and scholarly writing samples and provide one statement of purpose that addresses both degree programs.
+Below are guidelines for your writing sample and statement of goals.
+Applicants for the MFA/MA combined degree should submit both creative and scholarly writing samples and provide one statement of goals that addresses both degree programs.
 Because applications to the MFA/MA combined program will be reviewed by both the MFA and MA Admission Committees, it's possible that applicants will receive admission into one degree program but not the other.

 Creative writing sample (MFA applicants)

-Submit 25–40 pages of fiction, creative nonfiction or dramatic writing, or 15–20 pages of poetry.
+Submit 25–40 pages of fiction, creative nonfiction, or dramatic writing, or 15–20 pages of poetry.
 It is acceptable (but uncommon) to submit work in more than one genre.
 Also, please include a brief note at the beginning of your manuscript indicating the genre in which you’re applying.